 - Loss of Inheritance

 - Wrongful Death

 Filing a Personal Injury Lawsuit After a Car Accident

 When an insurance company refuses to compensate you for valid damages, you may need to file a personal injury lawsuit.
-The lawyers at Simmons and Fletcher can guide you through the process of a personal injury lawsuit and get you the compensation you deserve.
+Experienced lawyers can guide you through the process of a personal injury lawsuit and get you the compensation you deserve.
 While most Houston drivers have experience with car accidents, few have had to file a personal injury lawsuit.
-If you have failed to reach an agreement with the insurance company and believe a lawsuit is the next right step, you need to hire a qualified, experienced car crash lawyer.
+If you have failed to reach an agreement with the insurance company and believe a lawsuit is the next right step, you need to hire a qualified, experienced car accident attorney.
 You do not want to face the insurance company’s legal team in court alone.
-Once you contact a lawyer, here are the steps involved in a lawsuit:
+Here are the steps involved in a lawsuit:

 - 1.)
 Filing a Petition

 - 3.)
 Alternative Dispute Resolution, Mediation, and Arbitration